-Minister of Water Development, Sanitation and Environmental Protection launches Statutory Instruments regulation of groundwater and licensing of drillers for Water Resources Management
+LUSAKA, March 2018: The Minister of Water Development, Sanitation and Environmental Protection has launched Statutory Instruments regulation of groundwater and licensing of drillers for Water Resources Management.

 In view of the restructuring programme that was conducted in the Water Sector in Zambia, a new institution called the Water Resources Management Authority (WARMA) was established.
 WARMA was established by an Act of Parliament, the Water Resources Management (WRM) Act No. 21 of 2011 as an institution mandated with the management of the Nation’s water resources both surface and groundwater.